Wadjenes: Reign

 Very little is known about Wadjenes's reign.
-The Turin King List lists Wadjenes as ruling for 54 years, whilst Manetho assigns 17 years to him.
+The Turin King List lists Wadjenes as living for 70 years, whilst Manetho assigns 17 years to him.
+Combined, they imply Wadjenes got his throne at age 53.
 Egyptologists evaluate both lists as misinterpretations by Ramesside scribes or as an exaggeration.
 If Wadjenes was an independent ruler (as Richard Weill and Peter Kaplony believe) he was evidently the last to rule over a unified realm, since his name is found in both Memphite and Thinite royal chronicles.
 It is largely accepted by Egyptologists that the immediate successor of king Nynetjer left a divided Egypt, which was headed by two kings who ruled at the same time.
 The theory is based on the unusual serekh name of a king called Peribsen, who succeeded Nynetjer and who placed the crest animal of Seth above his name.
 Since the deity Seth was of Ombite origin, king Peribsen was probably of Ombite origin, too, and he definitely ruled only in Upper Egypt.
 His name is missing from the Ramesside Memphite kinglists, because they were all written by Memphite priests and they did not accept any non-Memphite ruler as a rightful ancestor.